drinkbird/drinkbird.github.io/about.md

 #### Technologies

 One of the principles I live by is being pragmatic rather than dogmatic and [pick the right tool for the job](http://c2.com/cgi/wiki?PickTheRightToolForTheJob) on a case-by-case basis.
-During my career I have delivered projects using a variety of languages, platforms, libraries and tools, such as C#/F#/.NET, Scala, Kafka, Containers, JavaScript / TypeScript, Java, Ruby, python, Objective C, iOS, Android, Dynamics CRM and more.
+During my career I have delivered projects using a variety of languages, platforms, libraries and tools, such as C#/F#/.NET, Scala, Kafka, Containers, Java, Ruby, Python, JavaScript, TypeScript, Objective C, iOS, Android, Dynamics CRM and more.

 During the last few years I've been mostly working with distributed systems, Microservices, Event Sourcing, Domain Driven Design, and architectural patterns for the cloud, mostly around resiliency, scalability and testing.
 Lately, I've been exploring functional programming with F# and Scala, and have been working towards combining the best of both worlds (OOP & FP).

-#### Community involvement
+#### Speaking and Workshops

-Giving back to the community is one of the most rewarding activities of a software professional.
-Blogging is something I greatly enjoy, although you will also find me speaking at various events, academic lectures and community meetups.
-I'm also organizer of [AngularJS Dublin](https://www.meetup.com/AngularJSDublin/), one of the largest technology meetups in Dublin, hosted at Google's Headquarters.
+Giving back to the community is one of the most rewarding activities of a Software Industry professional.
+Although blogging is something I greatly enjoy, you will also find me speaking at various events, academic lectures and community meetups.
+I regularly organize [AngularJS Dublin](https://www.meetup.com/AngularJSDublin/), one of the largest technology meetups in Ireland.

 <ul class="list-inline gallery">
 	<li>